-The vitamin A content of vegetables such as carrots and sweet potatoes increases as they mature.
+The vitamin A content of vegetables, such as carrots and sweet potatoes, increases as they mature.
 Canned and frozen forms of carrots or sweet potatoes are often more mature than fresh forms, utilize different cultivars, and thus may have higher vitamin A values.
 Sweet potatoes have been bred in recent years to develop cultivars with deep orange-colored flesh, and have, at the same time, increased in their vitamin A content.
 Data collected for the database reflect the considerable variability between different samples due to natural variation and differences in methodology.

 The carbohydrate content of starchy vegetables, such as sweet corn, varies with maturity, cultivar, and length of storage.
-As the kernels mature, moisture decreases and the carbohydrate content increases, causing a corresponding increase in calories.
+As kernels mature-moisture decreases and the carbohydrate content increases-causing a corresponding increase in calories.

-A large portion of the total carbohydrates in globe or French artichokes and Jerusalemartichokes may be inulin, a naturally occurring fructose polysaccharide, which is often measured by some analytical methods as dietary fiber.
+A large portion of the carbohydrates in globe or French artichokes and Jerusalemartichokes may be inulin, a naturally occurring fructose polysaccharide, which is often measured by some analytical methods as dietary fiber.
 During storage, inulin is converted to available sugars (Watt and Merrill, 1963).
 Consequently, as the carbohydrates change with storage, the energy value also varies.
 The values in the tables are for the stored forms of artichokes and Jerusalem-artichokes.

-Federal regulations (U.S. Food and Drug Administration-Department of Health and Human Services, 2004) allow for the addition to canned vegetables of certain calcium salts as firming agents.
+Federal regulations (US FDA, 2015) allow for the addition to canned vegetables of certain calcium salts as firming agents.
 The standards specify how much of these salts can be added.
 The addition of these salts is reflected in the values in the database.